 Said to be the largest city in Rajasthan as well as the first planned city of the country, Jaipur was built in the eighteenth century by Sawai Jai Singh.
 It is one of the major tourist attractions amid Indians as well as foreigners.
 It hosts a number of tourist attractions such as the City Palace, Amer Fort, Govind Dev ji Temple, Nahargarh Fort, Vidhan Sabha, Galta Ji Temple, Birla Temple, and many more.
 It even serves as a stepping stone for vacationers heading to the deserted cities of Jodhpur and Jaisalmer.
 Known as the pink city of India, Jaipur belongs to the famous tourist Golden Triangle of the capital city, Delhi, Jaipur and Agra.

-A destination that you will get to see on the travel to list of holidaymakers from all over the globe primarily because of the Taj Mahal, which is one of the seven wonders of the world and the most popular one amid all the seven.
+A destination that you will get to see on the bucket list of travellers from all across the globe mainly because of the Taj Mahal, which is one of the seven wonders of the world and the most popular one amid all the seven.
 Agra is one of the rare cities with three UNESCO World Heritage sites including the Taj Mahal, the Agra Fort in the city and Fatehpur Sikri in the outskirts of the capital of the Mughal Empire.
 There are an array of other attractions to see as well like the Baby Taj, Soami Bagh, Mehtab Bagh, Gurudwara Guru ka Taal, Ram bagh and Chini Ka Rauza, to name a few.
 Last but not the least, finding the right accommodation is not that difficult because the city is home to backpacking hostels, home stays, resorts, luxury hotels etc.

-Are you fed of travelling to the same old touristy town of Dehradun and Mussorie?
-If yes, then there are a number of offbeat travel destinations in India for mountain lovers like Chakrata, Dhanaulti, Munsiyari, Auli and many more.
+Are you fed of travelling to the same old touristy town of Dehradun and Mussorie then you are on the right page.
+There are a number of offbeat travel destinations in India if you are a mountain lover like Chakrata, Dhanaulti, Munsiyari, Auli and many more.
 Lansdowne is a small hill-station in Pauri-Garhwal area of the Garhwal region of Uttarakhand.
 It is the nearest hill station from Delhi in terms of distance, which is about 240 Kms from the national capital in any direction.
 Kotdwara is the closest railway station and is nearly 40 kms of drive uphill.
 Buses and shared taxis are available from the Kotdwara railway station straight upto the Lansdowne market.
 Go visit this beautiful little town in the Himalayas if you want to spend some days away from the hustle and bustle of metro cities.

 Vrindavan is a holy town in the northern part of India that attracts people from all across the globe especially if you are a devotee of lord Krishna.
 Located a merely 150 km away south of Delhi, Vrindavan can be reached by just about any mode of transportation that too at amazingly low prices.
 The city is about 50 km away from Agra, which hosts one the seven wonders in the world “Taj Mahal”.
 It even lies on the touristy Golden Triangle of Delhi, Agra and Jaipur.
 Vrindavan is a major pilgrimage holiday destination for Hindus, and has as many as 5000 temples.
 However, there a few temples that should not be missed such as Prem Mandir, Bihariji, Mandir Sri Dham Goda Vihar, Govinda Dev Mandir, Jaigurudeo Temple, Krishna Balaram Mandir (ISKCON Temple), Kesi Ghat, Seva Kunj, Rangji Mandir and Nidhi Van, to name a few.